jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 13. The Linux Filesystem is an upside down what?
 c. tree

-14. What is the name of the top of the Linux Filesystem?
+14. What is the character name of the top of the Linux Filesystem tree?
 a. ```/```

 15. Everything (directories, files, devices. in Unix/Linux is a what?
 a. file

 16. What is the name of the Unix system standard developed in ~1985 that defines at a minimum what a certified Unix based system must support?
 c.
 POSIX

 17. What is the directory where all configuration files are stored in Linux?